 I have compiled a list of my annual spring homestead chores on my homestead.
 Many of these are general tasks that could very easily serve as reminders for projects you may need to accomplish also.

 Chicken Coop Overhaul

-The next areas I routinely check are the animal pens.
-They may be goat pens, hog pens, or rabbit hutches depending on what animals we have at the time.
+The next areas I routinely check are animal pens.
+They may be pig pens, goat pens, or rabbit hutches depending on what animals we have at the time.
 We currently have 5 pens of pigs and one pen of sheep, so they get done now.

-I will make a list of any changes I need to make or additions I need to add to my planner.
+I make a list of any changes I need to make or additions I need to add to my planner.
 Things I list are things like new fencing or hog panels needed, pipes that need replacing because of leaks or trees that need to be trimmed up above the pens.
 Later, I will assign these new projects a due date so they can be planned for.
 This fits in with my overall homestead plan for the year.

 Buildings and Structures

 This involves checking the sheds, potting areas, greenhouses, carports and other building or structures that we have on the homestead.
 We also keep up with my moms home and a guest house that we currently use as a store/storage/ workshop.

 I check for leaking or damaged roofs and/or windows and whether the structure needs pressure washed or painted.
 I include any bat houses and bird feeders in this category also.
 Even the gardening surrounding the structures are checked for weeds, damage, and the like.
 The things I can fix and accomplish immediately gets done right then.

 As with the previous tasks, I will add any notes of things that I would like to add or change to my projects list for the upcoming weeks.
 I also plan out any major things like having to seal a leaking roof to my planner so they are scheduled and not forgotten later.